karanpratapsingh/learn-go/README.md

 }
 ```

-Notice, how we return error with the result.
+Notice, how we return an `error` with the result.
 And if there is no error we simply return `nil` as it is the zero value of an error because after all, it's an interface.

 But how do we handle it?
 So, for that, let's call the `Divide` function in our `main` function.